dotnet/AspNetCore.Docs/aspnet/mvc/views/view-components.rst

   :local:
   :depth: 1

-`View or download sample on GitHub <https://github.com/aspnet/Docs/tree/master/aspnet/mvc/views/view-components/sample>`__.
+`View or download sample code <https://github.com/aspnet/Docs/tree/master/aspnet/mvc/views/view-components/sample>`__

 Introducing view components
 ---------------------------

-New to ASP.NET MVC 6, view components are similar to partial views, but they are much more powerful.
+New to ASP.NET Core MVC, view components are similar to partial views, but they are much more powerful.
 View components don’t use model binding, and only depend on the data you provide when calling into it.
 A view component:

 - Renders a chunk rather than a whole response
 - Includes the same separation-of-concerns and testability benefits found between a controller and view